-When a pupil's behaviour falls below the standard that can reasonably be expected of them, staff will respond in order to restore a calm and safe learning environment, and to prevent recurrence of misbehaviour.
+When a pupil's behaviour falls below the standard that can reasonably be expected of them (we will always consider the age and developmental stage of the child), staff will respond in order to restore a calm and safe learning environment, and to prevent the recurrence of difficult or dangerous behaviour.

-Staff will endeavour to create a predictable environment by always challenging behaviour that falls short of the standards, and by responding in a consistent, fair and proportionate manner, so pupils know with certainty that misbehaviour will always be addressed.
+Staff will endeavour to create a predictable environment by always challenging detrimental behaviour, and by responding in a consistent, fair and proportionate manner, so pupils know with certainty that detrimental behaviours will always be addressed.